luciomartinez/luciomartinez.github.io/_posts/2020-08-25-3-ways-to-integrate-nodejs-with-firebase.md

     Cannot find module '../app'

-Cloud Functions uploads `functions/` directory content when it deploys and so there was no Node.JS app inside it.
+Cloud Functions uploads the content of the `functions/` directory on deployment and so there was no Node.JS app inside it.
 That's where our journey begins since there are three ways to solve it.

 ## Solutions
 There are three ways to solve it.
-Each of them is defined with its "pros-and-cons" making easier the election in different scenarios.
+Each of them is defined with its "pros-and-cons" making the election easier for different scenarios.

 NOTE: all solutions has a common requirement and is that the Firebase project must be configured with [Pay as you go](https://firebase.google.com/pricing).
 It does not mean that there's payment requirements since the free quota is large enough for testing.
 However, it requires a billing account to be in place.
 Read more at the [Quotas and limits](https://firebase.google.com/docs/functions/quotas) page.

-### App Inside Functions
+### Solution A: App Inside Functions
 With this solution the project's structure will change to the next shape:
 ```
  > bin/